 Most Roku devices fail to work correctly when missed by an update or two.
 You can check for updates manually and get the device updated, as mentioned below.

-Go to Roku Settings from the Roku home screen > Click System > Select System Update > Wait for the System to check for updates.
+Press Home on your Roku remote, Go to Settings from the Roku home screen > Click System > Select System Update > Wait for the System to check for updates.

 If any update is listed, click Update Now.